IV Provider Course - Frequently Asked Questions:

 Q: I am a CNA / Patient Care Tech / Nurses Aide / Nursing Assistant.
 Can I take the IV course?

 A: This is our number one question for the IV course.
-Every state has its own laws/rules/regulations; therefore, it's a complicated answer, but the general rule is as follows: As unlicensed assistive personnel, in many states, you will not be permitted to start IVs, but you may be permitted to remove an IV in some states (some employers may even require you to obtain IV certification that includes removing IVs).
+Every state has its laws/rules/regulations; therefore, it's a complicated answer, but the general rule is as follows: As unlicensed assistive personnel, in many states, you will not be permitted to start IVs, but you may be permitted to remove an IV in some states (some employers may even require you to obtain IV certification that includes removing IVs).
 However, you will need to check with your state to determine your scope of practice (when contacting them, you will want to obtain their decision in writing so that you can use it as proof if you are ever involved in any legal proceedings (you should include their written response in an email to our office support@CardiacEd.com) our office will review their response and then permit you to register (if allowed).
-Therefore, please get in touch with your state department of health/board of nursing, etc., to ensure that you are legally allowed to perform IV therapy (i.e., Start an IV or discontinue an IV).
+Therefore, please contact your state department of health/board of nursing, etc., to ensure that you are legally allowed to perform IV therapy (i.e., Start or discontinue an IV).
 Our office/faculty cannot determine if this is in your scope of practice - only your state/board can determine this for you.
 If your employer requires that you are certified to remove an IV, you can register to take the IV course.
 However, your scope of practice will be limited by state laws/regulations (Meaning that if you are IV certified, you may only be allowed to remove an IV but not initiate an IV).

 Q: Is this a virtual course?